crisweber2600/ideal-computing-machine/README.md

 Coverage reports are written to `MetricsPipeline.Core.Tests/TestResults` in `coverage.cobertura.xml`.
 Use `reportgenerator` or a similar tool to produce an HTML summary.
 Aim for coverage above 80% to catch regressions.

+The BDD suite now includes a scenario checking shortcut resolution when `--follow-shortcuts` is supplied.